starcoinorg/starcoin-cookbook/docs/03-move/96-move-vm/02-create-resource.md

 # Create Resource in MoveVM

-TODO: need to translation from Chinese.
+TODO: need to translate from Chinese.